andrenho/standards/README.md

 - Subsystems should be as isolated as possible
 - Use OO style when it make sense, avoid global unless is for fixed data.
 - When user scripting is required, use Lua
+- prefer using OO when it makes sense (multiple objects)
 - TODO - _GNU_SOURCE (?)
 - how to ensure compatibility with all OSes/compilers
   - use GNU make